Hannah Mason Pump Station

-As the water spills over the years from its rooftop or creeps up on it from the river, the pump station will take on the patina formed from its engagement with the elements.
-The textured concrete is intended to be durable and easily maintained but to allow lichen and moss to cling to it.
+Located in the Pacific Flyway, bird-friendly glass was chosen for all the windows on the site.
+The textured concrete is intended to be durable and easily maintained, as well as to allow lichen and moss to cling to it.
 As the building ages it will become physically and visually more incorporated in its natural environment.